AMAN3003/-Optimization_Problem_solver/README.md

 # README #
 # optimizelp #
-This is python package which provides generic interface to a series of optimization tools.
+This is future python software which provides generic interface to a series of optimization tools.
 Currently supported solvers will be:
 **Glpk AND Cplex**

 **optimizelp** will use sympy for problem formulation (problem constraints, problems objectives, problem variables, etc.).
 Adding interface to other optimization solvers is just simple sub-classing of the abstract interface and implementing the solver techniques for new solvers.